Cluster time measurement with CEPC calorimeter: Average based strategy

 \section{Average based strategy}

-This section compares the proposed time reconstruction algorithm with an alternative average-based strategy that averages over the hit times after removing a part of the shower hit, relatively later in the time spectrum.
+This section compares the proposed time reconstruction algorithm with several alternative average-based strategies that average over the hit times with different energy weights after removing a part of the shower hit relatively later in the time spectrum.

-The alternative algorithm involves three steps: \begin{itemize} \item [1)] recording all digitized hit times of the shower, \item [2)] sorting the hit times in ascending order, \item [3)] taking the fastest $(R^{\prime}\cdot N_{hits})$ hit times into a sub-series, \item [4)] calculate the average of the selected sub-series as an estimate \end{itemize}

-where $R^{\prime}$ is also an artificial configuration, similar to $R$ in the main part of this paper. $N_{hits}$ refers to the cluster hits number.
-The quantile-based algorithm mentioned in previous sections is similar to the average-based algorithm.
+The average-based algorithms first sort the recorded hits in ascending order according to the hit time.
+Secondly, the energy-weighted average time of the first $(R^{\prime}\cdot N_{hits})$ hits is calculated as the result. $R^{\prime}$ is also an ad hoc ratio similar to $R$ in the quantile-based algorithm.
 The quantile-based algorithm essentially removes a part of the latest hits in the shower, where the fraction of removed hits is $2R$.
-Then the $R\cdot N_{hits}$-th hit time is equivalent to the median of the remaining hit times.
+Then the $R\cdot N_{\mathrm{hits}}$-th hit time is equivalent to the median of the remaining hit times.
+In this study, five hit energy weighting models, $E_{\mathrm{hit}}^{n} ~(n = 0, 1/2, 1, 2, 3)$, are considered.

-The same quantification in Sec.\ref{sec4} is applied to the average-based algorithm in 10 GeV photon(pion) samples.
-As shown in Fig. \ref{fig:en_func_fmvosv}, the none-bias $R^{\prime}$ is almost double the optimized $R$ value.
-The quantile-based algorithm provides EM shower time resolution $2.5\sim 3.5$ times better than the average-based algorithm.
-For hadr-onic showers, the improvement is a factor of 1.2 to 1.4.
+The quantification in Sec. \ref{sec4} is applied to the average-based algorithm in photon, charged pion, and muon samples.
+As shown in Fig. \ref{osv_kfv_reso}, the performance of the average-based strategy can be significantly improved by energy weighting.
+The time resolution of EM showers from $E^2$ weighted average strategy reaches $\sim 4 \mathrm{~ps}$, $\sim 5$ times better than the result of the unweighted average strategy and higher than the quantile-based algorithm by $\sim 2 \mathrm{~ps}$.
+For the hadronic showers and MIP, the impact of energy weighting on the time resolution is relatively small.